Frequently Asked Questions

-Our objective.
-We are on a mission to deliver quality, compassionate healthcare- every patient, every time- in response to the needs of our community.
-As a federally-funded Community Health Center since 1972, primary and preventive care to underserved areas and reach out to meet specific community needs.
+Our objective: We are on a mission to deliver quality, compassionate healthcare- every patient, every time- in response to the needs of our community.
+As a federally-funded Community Health Center since 1972, we have provided primary and preventive care to underserved areas and have reached out to meet specific community needs.
 We go to where the need is greatest.

 Beyond primary care: We offer wraparound services such as dental, behavioral health counseling, substance abuse counseling, diabetes education, and assistance with prescriptions.
 We provide culturally-competent care and have bilingual staff at all of our locations.

 We welcome everyone.
 We serve everyone regardless of insurance status or immigration status.
 We welcome patients with Medicare, Medicaid and NC Health Choice and accept most private insurance plans.
 We serve both children and adults, from newborns to seniors.
 Community Health Centers are unique in being able to serve your entire family in one convenient location.

 Access.
 We are open 5 days a week with regular business hours, ranging from 7 am to 7 pm, depending on the location.
 We offer same day access and some sites have early morning walk-in appointments.
 We have an after hours answering service, so we are accessible 24 hours a day, 7 days a week.

 Are you part of Wake County or a hospital system?

 Advance Community Health is a private, nonprofit health system with four locations and an outreach center.
 We are not a free clinic, and we are not affiliated with any hospital or state or local agency.
 We are a full-service medical and dental practice.
 We have sites in Southeast Raleigh, Apex, Cary, Fuquay-Varina, and Louisburg.